exasol/public-knowledgebase/Support-and-Services/usage-insights-hub-faq.md

 1. Faster problem identification as support is able to view a subset of logs before they are sent to Exasol
 2. Better performance analysis by Exasol experts using pre-defined Grafana dashboards based on best practices
-3. A quarterly Usage Report as a PDF with an insight into your database usage and any potential findings that require action.
+3. A quarterly Usage Report as a PDF with an insight into your database usage and any potential findings that require action (currently not available)
 4. (Platinum Support) 24/7 Monitoring, Alerting, and Incident Management

 ## How does it work